biodatageeks/disq-benchmarks/README.md

 for GCS, but is better when [pre-fetch] is used.
 It may be possible to improve the time further by tuning the size of the buffer (benchmarked at 4MB).

+### Accuracy

+[Hadoop-BAM] is known to produce both
+[false negatives and false positives][spark-bam-accuracy] when checking if a virtual offset in a BAM file is a record start, whereas [spark-bam] does not produce any false readings.

+Using the `DisqCheckBam` program on the source data, no false negatives or false positives were recorded.

 ## Running

 The _download.sh_ script is for retrieving the source data and storing in the